Waidd/elasticmongoose/README.md

 ## Notes

 This was originally forked from https://github.com/Waidd/elasticmongoose.
 It didn't seem to be in active development.
-It was a library we becoming dependant on at ClaraStream.
+It was a library we become dependant on at ClaraStream.
 Please note that this library is not production ready yet, and won't be until it reaches version 1.0.

 Immediate TODOs:
 * Update the README usage docs